sjvallon/berlinblockchainweek/events/bigchaindb-workshop/README.md

    # The bio is a single line.
    # Linebreaks are ignored, but they _must_ start with two spaces.
-   bio: Gautam heads Consulting Services at BigchainDB.
+   Gautam heads Consulting Services at BigchainDB.
 He is a co-author of "Beginning Blockchain" book and also the co-creator of the RBAC (Role-based Access Control) framework for BigchainDB assets.
 For most of this decade, he has been